Biweekly Mortgage Calculator

 Paying your monthly mortgage represents a slow and steady approach to repaying your lender.
 The long-term commitment for this sort of payment schedule is grueling and relentless.
 Wouldn't you prefer to pay off your outstanding debt in a much shorter period of time?
 You probably are thinking yes while worrying that there is no way that you can afford it.
 The solution is easier and cheaper than you realize.
 Here is your guide to saving money via biweekly payments.

-What Are Biweekly Payments?
+What Are Biweekly Loan Payments?
+Is it a Good Idea?

 The lexicon isn't tricky here.
 The central change between a regular mortgage payment and a biweekly schedule is right there in the terminology.
 When you pay your regular monthly mortgage payment, you agree to perform a dozen annual payments toward the amount of principal borrowed.
 With a biweekly mortgage, the situation changes only slightly.
 Rather than pay once a month, you pay every other week.